 Neil Pasricha: [00:41:59] I'm like far away from where you are.
 I'm like I'm learning, I'm growing, I'm trying but you asked me if there is pay off.
 And I'm like, “Hell, yeah, it’s paying off because I'm learning new things.”
 There are other chapters in my book that are ideas that came from conversations that I had through the podcast.

-Jordan Harbinger: [00:42:13] Well, yeah, that’s the story of my life.
-I met my wife through the shows.
-I can’t really see the ROI has been that bad for me, especially recently.
+Jordan Harbinger: [00:42:13] Well, yeah, that story of my life, I met my wife through the shows.
+I can't really see the ROI has been that bad from me, especially recently.
 You had a concept that I really am interested in here.
-Why you shouldn’t buy the $5 million Manhattan condo.
-Now, it sounds ridiculous because most of us, including me, are not on the market for a $5 million Manhattan condo.
-I’d love for you to expand on this because this positive academic self-concept was brand new for me.
+Why you shouldn't buy the $5-million Manhattan condo.
+Now, it sounds ridiculous because most of us, including me, are not on the market for a $5-million Manhattan condo.
+I'd love for you to expand on this because this positive academic self-concept was brand new for me.
 This big fish in a small pond theory.

 Jordan Harbinger: [00:46:02] In Mesa, Arizona.

 Neil Pasricha: [00:46:03] Exactly.
 Here's the question for your listeners.
 Would you rather be a nine in a group of nines, a five in a group of nines, or a nine in a group of fives?
 The research says that you should be a nine in a group of five.
 You will think better of yourself and your confidence will stay up as you keep ratcheting up into interesting, newer and higher level.